 - 2 bay leaves

-- 1 fresh rosemary sprig
+- 1 sprig fresh rosemary

-- 1 ½ cup (360 ml) pale ale
+- 1 ½ cup pale ale (360 ml)

 - 3 tbsp red wine vinegar

-- 1 tbsp fresh parsley, finely chopped
+- 1 tbsp fresh parsley finely chopped

 - olive oil

-- Pour the plain flour in a deep plate.
+1. Pour the plain flour in a deep plate.
 Generously season the beef shanks on both sides with a good dash of pepper and salt.
 Coat them lightly with the flour.
 You can tie them up as well if you want the meat to stay together but that’s not necessary.
 Pour a little olive oil in a non-stick pan and let it melt over high heat.
 Add the shanks and sear it on one side for 4 minutes until lightly brown.

-- Flip the shank over and brown the other side for a few minutes.
+2. Flip the shank over and brown the other side for a few minutes.
 Remove the shank from the pan and put it on a plate for now.
 In the same hot pan (don’t wipe it clean) add the chopped garlic, the shallots, the bay leaves and the rosemary.
 Add an extra drop of olive oil as well.

-- Cook the vegetables for 2 minutes over medium heat.
+3. Cook the vegetables for 2 minutes over medium heat.
 Roughly chop the tomato up and add it to the pan together with the chopped carrot, the celery and juniper berries.
 Season with pepper and salt.

-- Cook the ingredients for 4 minutes under a lid.
+4. Cook the ingredients for 4 minutes under a lid.
 Then add the red wine vinegar.

-- Stir well and add the browned shank again.
+5. Stir well and add the browned shank again.
 Pour in the beer.

-- Turn the heat high.
+6. Turn the heat high.
 As soon as the beer starts to boil turn the heat very low again and put a lid on the pan.
 Simmer the shank for at least 4 hours (you can also use a slow cooker here).
 Stir and check regularly.
 Add a little extra water if necessary.
 The beef should be very tender and fall off the bone in the end.

 Serve the beef with fried potatoes and a good glass of red wine…

-- 1,5 lb (675 g) entrecôte (ribeye), sliced very thinly
+- 1 ½ lbs ribeye (675 g), sliced very thinly

-- 1 large garlic clove, chopped
+- 1 large garlic clove chopped

 - good quality olive oil

-- 3 fresh thyme sprigs
+- 3 sprigs thyme

-- Pour a few tablespoons of the olive oil in a large non-stick pan and add the fresh thyme sprigs and chopped garlic.
+1. Pour a few tablespoons of the olive oil in a large non-stick pan and add the fresh thyme sprigs and chopped garlic.

-- Place the pan over low heat and cook for a couple of minutes until the garlic and thyme start to release their fragrance.
+2. Place the pan over low heat and cook for a couple of minutes until the garlic and thyme start to release their fragrance.
 Now turn the heat very high.
 When the olive oil is hot, add a few slices of the rib eye beef.
 Season with pepper and salt.
 Do this in batches if necessary.

-- Keep an eye on the beef because it goes very fast!
+3. Keep an eye on the beef because it goes very fast!
 Fry the beef for 30 seconds on one side and then turn it over quickly.
 Use barbecue tongs.

-- Season the other side of the beef and fry it for another 30 seconds.
+4. Season the other side of the beef and fry it for another 30 seconds.
 Immediately remove the fried beef from the hot pan and transfer it onto a clean plate.
 Fry another batch of the beef.
 Once all of the beef has been fried, divide it over warm plates and drizzle with an extra drop of olive oil.
 Sprinkle with a last pinch of freshly ground black pepper.
 Serve the beef immediately.